The Nikon 85mm 1.8 G, released in January 2012, is part of Nikon’s 1.8 G series lineup of lenses.

 The wider the aperture for camera lenses, the more difficult it is for lens manufacturers to make them fast focusing.

 But I would like to see a wide aperture 85mm Nikon in the future that focuses as fast as the 70-200 f/2.8.
-That lens has got to be one of the fastest focusing lenses on the market, but it is enormous, heavy and has a smaller maximum aperture.
+That lens is one of the fastest focusing lenses on the market, but it’s really big, heavy and has a smaller maximum aperture.

-Anywho – the bokeh of the Nikon 85mm 1.8 G is very creamy and pleasing to the eye.
-It’s very well-rounded and has undefined, soft edges at apertures larger than f/5.6.
+The bokeh of the Nikon 85mm 1.8 G is pretty smooth and pleasing to the eye.
+It’s well-rounded and has undefined, soft edges at apertures larger than f/5.6.
 When you’re going for a look with a focus on bokeh, you’re not likely to be using apertures smaller than f/5.6 though.

 The bokeh of the 85mm 1.4 is slightly softer (read: better) because of its wider aperture and 9-blade diaphragm.